Lokesh-15N/background-removal-app/README.md

 Visit [http://localhost:3000](http://localhost:3000) to view the app.

 ## Deployment
 You can deploy this app to Vercel, Netlify, or any platform that supports Next.js.
-Make sure to set your `REMOVE_BG_API_KEY` in the platform's environment variables.
+Make sure to set your `API_KEY` in the platform's environment variables.

 ## Privacy & Security
 - `.env` and all secrets are git-ignored by default.